mobify/mobify-code-style/css/sass-best-practices/readme.md

 # Sass (SCSS) Best Practices

-As mentioned earlier, we use [Sass](http://sass-lang.com/) using the `SCSS` syntax and [Autoprefixer](https://github.com/ai/autoprefixer) to build our CSS.
-We have some guidelines when using these guys.
+As mentioned earlier, we use [Sass](http://sass-lang.com/) with SCSS syntax.

 ## Table of Contents